SynapseWeb/Reconstruct/experiments/documents/bit_of_git/README.md

 So you can use git to very easily track virtually anything you're working on in any directory tree of your computer.
 It's like your own personal time machine.

+## What does it look like?

+Git can be used from a command line or from a number of GUI front ends.
+The simplest view might be a series of commands like these:

+  - mkdir xyz
+  - cd xyz
+  - git init
+  - cat > hello.txt
+  - git add hello.txt
+  - git status
+  - git commit
+  - git log
+  - vi hello.txt
+  - git status
+  - git diff
+  - git add -u
+  - git commit
+  - git log

+There are many tutorials on what these commands mean, but basically, these commands (in Linux) created a new project directory, initialized a "git" database in that directory, and added and modified a file in the database.

 ## Shared Use

 So far, everything has been done on your own local machine.
 Your git database is a